adkuba/QuicPos-Server/README.md

 # QuicPos
 Application backend in golang

+## WARNING
+In case of system crash user counter is reseting!!!!
+Need to be set!
+Implement getting the largest userID in python microservice.
+Bad method!

 ## Golang notes
 Simple installation - only remember about path variable.
 I needed to edit <code>/etc/environment</code>